Indiana Dunes National Park to host woodland wildflower hikes

 It's that time of the year when wildflowers are in bloom in the Indiana Dunes National Park.

-People can see trillium and other flowers started to bud at some of the more than two dozen natural sites that make up the National Park along the South Shore of Lake Michigan.
+People can see trillium, Dutchman’s breeches, spring beauties and other flowers start to bud at some of the more than two dozen natural sites that make up the National Park along the South Shore of Lake Michigan.

-National Park Service ranges will lead a two-hour guided hike from 1 p.m. to 3 p.m.
-Saturday to see woodland flowers.
+National Park Service rangers will lead a two-hour guided hike from 1 to 3 p.m.
+Saturday Heron Rookery in Porter County near the LaPorte County border to see woodland flowers.

 Any interested hikers can meet at the Heron’s Rookery’s east parking lot at 1336 North County Road 600E in Michigan City.